Paul Desmond: Career

 After World War II, Desmond started working in the San Francisco Bay Area, working as a backing musician.
 He worked occasionally for Dave Brubeck at the Geary Cellar in San Francisco.
 For several weeks, he led a small jazz combo at the Band Box in Redwood City that included Dave Brubeck.
 Desmond had a falling out with Brubeck when he resigned from the Band Box and prevented Brubeck from taking over the residency.
-In 1950 Desmond joined the band of Jack Fina and toured with Fina for several months, but he returned to California after hearing Brubeck's trio on the radio and deciding that he should repair his relationship with Brubeck and attempt to join Brubeck's increasingly successful band.
+In 1950, Desmond joined the band of Jack Fina and toured with Fina for several months, but he returned to California after hearing Brubeck's trio on the radio and deciding that he should repair his relationship with Brubeck and attempt to join Brubeck's increasingly successful band.

-At the time, Brubeck and wife Iola had three small children, and Brubeck had instructed Iola not to let Desmond set foot in the family home.
+At the time, Brubeck and his wife Iola had three small children, and Brubeck had instructed Iola not to let Desmond set foot in the family home.
 Desmond appeared at Brubeck's San Francisco apartment one day while Dave was in the back yard hanging diapers on a laundry line, and Iola, defying Brubeck's wishes, let Desmond in and took him to Dave.
 Desmond offered to perform arranging and administrative work for Brubeck's band, and to babysit Brubeck's children, and Brubeck finally relented and agreed to try working with Desmond again.

 Dave Brubeck Quartet

 Desmond met Dave Brubeck in 1944 in the military.
-Brubeck was trying out for the 253rd Army band, which Desmond belonged to.
+Brubeck was trying out for the 253rd Army band, to which Desmond belonged.
 After making the cut he—unlike Desmond—was sent overseas in 1944, to Europe.
 Desmond once told Marian McPartland of National Public Radio's Piano Jazz that he was taken aback by the chord changes which Brubeck introduced during that 1944 audition.
-After Desmond convinced Brubeck to hire him following his stint with Jack Fina, the two had a contract drafted (of which Brubeck was the sole signatory); the language forbade Brubeck from firing him, ensured Brubeck's status as group leader, and gave Desmond twenty percent of all profits generated from the quartet.
-That is how the Dave Brubeck Quartet had its start, a group that began in 1951 and ended in December 1967.
+After Desmond persuaded Brubeck to hire him following his stint with Jack Fina, the two had a contract drafted (of which Brubeck was the sole signatory); the wording forbade Brubeck from firing him, ensured Brubeck's status as group leader, and gave Desmond twenty percent of all profits generated from the quartet.
+This established the Dave Brubeck Quartet, which lasted from 1951 to December 1967.

 The quartet became especially popular with college-age audiences, often performing in college settings, including their ground-breaking 1953 album Jazz at Oberlin at Oberlin College and at the campuses of Ohio University and the University of Michigan.
 The success of the quartet led to a Time magazine piece on them in 1954, with the famous cover featuring Brubeck's face.